 However, despite the promise that CBD has shown as a treatment method for children, a few lingering concerns remain about its safety, legality, and proper administration regarding kids.
 Keep reading to find out all you need to know about CBD’s use with children.

 CBD has been shown to exhibit a range of therapeutic properties that could be useful to kids, including anti-inflammatory, anti-anxiety, sedative, and analgesic effects.
 In addition, CBD is not psychoactive like its counterpart THC, which makes it much more viable as a form of treatment for kids.

-CBD is available in the forms of oils and infused gummies, both of which will be the most appealing to kids.
-According to anecdotal evidence, CBD gummies have been used to calm hyperactive kids, and CBD oil has been purported to soothe teething infants.
+CBD is available in the forms of oils, capsule and even CBD infused gummies, which may be appealing to kids.
+According to anecdotal evidence, CBD gummies for kids have been used to calm hyperactivity, and CBD oil from tinctures has been purported to soothe teething infants.
 The typical dosage given to children ranges from 1-10 mg a day.

 If you’re brand new to CBD, we suggest starting with our Beginner’s Guide to CBD.

 As mentioned before, CBD has many properties that make it a promising treatment method for various diseases, and it has proven especially helpful for certain conditions common among kids.
 For example, numerous studies have shown that CBD is extremely effective for children with treatment-resistant forms of epilepsy, such as Lennox-Gastaut syndrome and Dravet syndrome.
 In fact, the only FDA-approved CBD medication, Epidiolex, is a form of synthetic CBD that is prescribed for these very conditions.